 Built in 1919 as a vaudeville house for the Orpheum circuit, the State-Lake Theater opened on March 17, 1919 with Trixie Friganza topping the bill.
 Fronted by an office building designed by architectural firm Rapp & Rapp, the auditorium was designed by architect G. Albert Lansburgh.
-It later became the major venue for the RKO theater chain in Chicago (along with the Palace on Randolph Street).
-The theater is named for its location on the corner of State and Lake Streets, across the street from the State and Lake “El” Station.
+It later became the major venue for the RKO theater chain in Chicago (along with the Palace Theatre on Randolph Street).
+The theater is named for its location on the corner of State Street and Lake Street, across the street from the State and Lake “El” Station.

-It was built a couple years before the Chicago Theatre, which sits just across the street from the State-Lake, by the same architects, Rapp & Rapp, who designed it in a similar style as the French Renaissance style Chicago, though the State-Lake was nowhere near as grandiose as its cousin across the street.
-The theater became part of the Balaban & Katz chain in 1938, which continued a policy of live acts and movies until 1941, when the State-Lake switched to movies-only.
+It was built a couple years before the Chicago Theatre, which sits just across the street from the State-Lake Theater, by the same architects, Rapp & Rapp, who designed it in a similar style as the French Renaissance style Chicago, though the State-Lake Theater was nowhere near as grandiose as its cousin across the street.
+The theater became part of the Balaban & Katz chain in 1938, which continued a policy of live acts and movies until 1941, when the State-Lake Theater switched to movies-only.

-After closing in 1985, the State-Lake’s interior was gutted and converted into studios and offices for the ABC network’s Chicago affiliate, WLS-TV.
+After closing in 1985, the State-Lake Theater’s interior was gutted and converted into studios and offices for the ABC network’s Chicago affiliate, WLS-TV.

 Just login to your account and subscribe to this theater.